seyyedmsl82/Natural-Language-Processing-LLMs/13-Chat_Food_Project/README.md

-# 🍜 Caht Food: An AI Food Ordering Assistant
+# 🍜 Chat Food: An AI Food Ordering Assistant

 A modular, intelligent food assistant built using **LangGraph**, **Chainlit**, **LlamaParse**, **LanceDB**, and **Together AI APIs**.
 This chatbot can help users find food, manage their orders, ask for recommendations, and retrieve food-related knowledge — all in a seamless conversational interface.